cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ## Outline

-1. Introduction
+### 1. Introduction to steganography and covert channels

-2. Classic and OS-level covert channels
+### 2. Introduction to classic covert channels

-3. Fundamental countermeasures (not network-specific)
+### 3. Fundamental countermeasures (not network-specific)

-4. Fundamental network information hiding techniques
+### 4. Fundamental network information hiding techniques

-5. Getting the big picture: Hiding Patterns
+### 5. Getting the big picture: hiding patterns

-6. Staying under the radar: Sophisticated hiding methods
+### 6. Staying under the radar: sophisticated hiding methods

-7. Selected countermeasures
+### 7. Selected countermeasures

-8. Replicating experiments for scientific advancement
+### 8. Replicating experiments for scientific advancement

-9. OMG!
-I found a new Hiding Method!1! a.k.a.
-How to describe a new hiding method?
+### 9. *OMG!
+I found a new hiding method.
+How do I become famous?!1!* a.k.a.
+How to describe a new hiding method in a paper?

-10. Steganography in the Internet of Things (IoT)
+### 10. *My smart fridge does strange things …* a.k.a.
+Steganography in the Internet of Things (IoT)

+### 11. Overall conclusion

+### 12. Extension (e.g. lectures by experts)
+If someone likes to contribute own lectures, then I am happy to link them here (e.g. your YouTube videos and slides).

 ## TODO